What if I have tested positive for COVID-19?

-Antigen tests, which account for almost all “rapid” (same day) test, are in general more likely to provide you with a false negative result.
-Depending on the brand, sensitivity is estimated at 30-85% -- lowest in people without symptoms.
+Antigen tests, which account for almost all “rapid” (same day) tests, are in general more likely to provide you with a false-negative result.
+Depending on the brand, sensitivity is estimated at 30-85% -- the lowest in people without symptoms.

-Second question is: have you engaged in any risky activities within the 2 weeks before the test?
+Second question is: are you unvaccinated and have you engaged in any risky activities within the 2 weeks before the test?

 The incubation period for COVID-19 is generally considered to be up to 14 days (although longer has occasionally been detected).
 If you test too soon, you may be falsely reassured.
 In general: you should not rely on any test collected within 5 days of an exposure, and even if you wait until 7 days after an exposure, you will still miss an infection (and still be infectious) 1% of the time.

 Who is required to get tested?

 Testing requirements and recommendations are listed at the bottom of the surveillance testing page.

 Where can I get tested?

 For required testing - a list of testing locations and their hours of operations are listed on the surveillance testing page.

 Can I get my required testing somewhere else?

 In order to have a green testing badge, which clears you for the testing requirements to be on campus, you must get tested through University Health Services.